rfo909/RForth/README.md

 Redefining words
 ----------------
-The simplest implementation is that every time we define a word, we push a new entry on top of the dictionary.
+The simplest implementation is where every time we define a word, we push a new entry on top of the dictionary.

 RFOrth has adopted a different strategy.
 The default is that when